 If you are interested in business, justice, politics, health, or art you should join us!
 Liam studied Social-Entrepreneurship at Champlain College and has recently worked in two start-ups, developed and implemented afterschool curriculum, and worked on state-wide projects around Restorative Justice.
 Most importantly he's been having a blast making music for 8 years communicating messages of political, social and self-awareness.

 Aylee lives the mountains of Lincoln VT.
 She is a graduate of Mt.
-Abe union high school as well as Seamester Sailing School and currently a STEM major at Community College of Vermont.
+Abe union high school, Seamester Sailing School, and is currently a student at Community College of Vermont.
 Aylee loves to travel, explore and learn new things in active, hands on settings especially the great outdoors.

 When Aylee is not at school she works as a carpenter, enjoys doing personal woodworking projects, going fishing, swimming, and doing temporary art installments that bring out the beauty that already exists in nature.

-With Aylee, STEAM students will find the opportunity to do traditional as well as experimental and innovative art projects.
+With Aylee, campers will be encouraged to incorporate creativity and art into their daily activities.
 They will explore and use the materials provided by Mother Nature as well as whatever else they need to get their creative ideas out into the open, including but not limited to; rocks, sticks, leaves, dirt, berries and nuts, charcoal, sunlight, hand-made paints and dyes, shadows, contrasts, water and fire.

-is a science and outdoor education teacher who likes to try things to see what happens, get his hands dirty, take things apart and build things.
-He also loves to ski, mountain bike, hike, play ultimate frisbee, as well as carpentry, metal sculpture, ecology, social justice, renewable energy, and his incredible family and community in Lincoln, Vermont.
+is a science and outdoor education teacher with 18 years experience teaching, organizing and engaging middle and high school students in real-world explorations.
+He likes to try things to see what happens, get his hands dirty, take things apart and build things.
+He also loves skiing, mountain biking, hiking, playing ultimate frisbee, as well as carpentry, metal sculpture, ecology, social justice, renewable energy, and his incredible family and community in Lincoln, Vermont.
 He holds a B.A. in Community Studies from the University of California, Santa Cruz, an M.A. in Social Ecology from Goddard College and was a founding teacher at the North Branch School in Ripton, VT.

 has been making music for over 45 years now.
 His primary instrument has always been the guitar, both electric and acoustic, but also plays mandolin, banjo, keys, flute, saxophone, bass and hammered dulcimer.
 He has composed a couple of hundred songs, and has recorded multiple projects in both acoustic and electric genres.
 He has built guitars, basses, bouzoukis and hammered dulcimers as well as houses, barns, canoes and a sailboat in his career as a woodwright and carpenter.
 He’s written a couple of books of poetry and a novella called Across Dancing Waters.
 After many years with the Planet Dance Band, he is currently a guitarist with GumboYA YA, a 7-9 piece world groove band.
 He lives in The independent Republic of South Starksboro with his partner Cherrie, daughter Leyla, Jake the yellow lab, Cedric the cat, and four assorted chickens.